The New Art of the Deal:

 Sean groaned audibly.
 “The job is apparently sitting in a chair while the cool kids go shoot things.”

 “The job is learning,” Malik corrected, finally glancing at him.
-“You think I started running electronic warfare packages in the field?
+“You think I started running this stuff in the field?
 You think I didn’t spend months doing exactly what you’re doing now?”

-Having left the office door open, Dar heard SIBYL chime upstairs.
+Dar, having left the office door open, caught the clear chime of SIBYL echoing from upstairs.
 Callum called down the stairs, his voice sharpening.
 “We’ve got movement.
 Someone just accessed our secure server.
 They’re downloading the Kozlov intel.”

 Dar took the basement stairs two at a time, Sean and Malik following.

-Logan and Rhys, responsive to Callum’s call, had already taken up space in the cramped office, leaving Sean and Malik to observe from the doorway.
-Dar stood next to Callum, who was now sitting in her chair, watching the data flow.
-“Can you trace them?” he stood, swapping places with her.
+Logan and Rhys had already taken up space in the cramped office, leaving Sean and Malik to observe from the doorway.

-“They’re good—routing through multiple proxies, using sophisticated obfuscation techniques.
-But I planted tracking code in the files.
-Give me a few minutes.”
-She was a blur on the keyboard, tracking digital hints through the internet’s maze.
+“They’re good—using multiple proxies, sophisticated obfuscation.
+But I planted trackers in the files.
+Give me a minute.”
+Her hands flew across the keyboard, chasing digital breadcrumbs through the internet’s maze.

 “Got something,” Dar said.
 “The access point originated from… London.
 High-end commercial district.
 The IP address is registered to a shell company, but the network architecture suggests a private intelligence firm.”